RWKV-UNet: Improving UNet with Long-Range Cooperation for Effective Medical Image Segmentation: Abstract

 \section{Abstract}

-In recent years, there have been significant advancements in deep learning for medical image analysis, especially with convolutional neural networks (CNNs) and transformer models.
-However, CNNs face limitations in capturing long-range dependencies while transformers suffer high computational complexities.
+In recent years, significant advancements have been made in deep learning for medical image segmentation, particularly with convolutional neural networks (CNNs) and transformer models.
+However, CNNs face limitations in capturing long-range dependencies, while transformers suffer from high computational complexity.
 To address this, we propose RWKV-UNet, a novel model that integrates the RWKV (Receptance Weighted Key Value) structure into the U-Net architecture.
-This integration enhances the model's ability to capture long-range dependencies and improve contextual understanding, which is crucial for accurate medical image segmentation.
-We build a strong encoder with developed inverted residual RWKV (IR-RWKV) blocks combining CNNs and RWKVs.
+This integration enhances the model's ability to capture long-range dependencies and to improve contextual understanding, which is crucial for accurate medical image segmentation.
+We build a strong encoder with developed Global-Local Spatial Perception (GLSP) blocks combining CNNs and RWKVs.
 We also propose a Cross-Channel Mix (CCM) module to improve skip connections with multi-scale feature fusion, achieving global channel information integration.
-Experiments on benchmark datasets, including Synapse, ACDC, BUSI, CVC-ClinicDB, CVC-ColonDB, Kvasir-SEG, ISIC 2017 and GLAS show that the RWKV-UNet achieves state-of-the-art performance on various types of medical image segmentation.
+Experiments on 11 benchmark datasets show that the RWKV-UNet achieves state-of-the-art performance on various types of medical image segmentation tasks.
 Additionally, smaller variants, RWKV-UNet-S and RWKV-UNet-T, balance accuracy and computational efficiency, making them suitable for broader clinical applications.